Nest Learning 2nd Generation vs. Nest Learning 3rd Generation

 what’s Different in Nest Learning Models?

-Even though there is a dozen of similarities between these models, there are several aspects that put them asunder.
+Even though there is a dozen of similarities between these models, there are several aspects that put Nest Gen 2 and Gen 3 asunder.
 These are both structural and in terms of features.

 If you are keen enough, you will realize that there is some slight difference in the size of Nest Learning thermostats.
 Nest Learning 1st Gen has a 3.2-inch diameter and a depth of 1.44-inches.
 The 2nd Generation Nest is much larger but again, slimmer.
 It has a diameter of 3.27-inches and is 1.26-inches deep.
 On the other hand, the latest model measures 3.25-inches in diameter and at 1.21-inches deep; it is the slimmest of all.
 Please note that this difference is hardly noticeable as they are quite identical aesthetically.

-Unlike the design, you will definitely notice the striking difference in display between the first two models and the 3rd Generation.
+Unlike the design, you will definitely notice the striking difference in display between the Nest Gen 2 vs Gen 3.
 The 1st Gen and 2nd Gen Nest Learning have a 2.75-inch diameter display with a resolution of 320px x 320px.
 When it comes to the 3rd Generation, this has been greatly improved both in terms of size and resolution.
 The 3rd Gen Nest Learning packs a 3.25-inch diameter display with 480px x 480px resolution which is much clearer than the other two.

 These 3 thermostats are compatible with gas, electric, oil, geothermal and solar systems.
 However, they differ in terms of general compatibility with household HVAC systems.
 The 1st Generation Nest is compatible with around 75% of American households.
 This was quite a blow when it came to sales because customers were not sure about compatibility; there was the doubt that you could end up with an incompatible thermostat which is a waste of money.
 However, with a few tweaks in the wiring system, the 2nd and 3rd Generation is now compatible with 95% of American homes.